aquesidilly/Movie-App/readme.md

   * Acknowledgements
 # User Experience Design
  # The Strategy Plane
- Although many events are advertised on social media, it can be difficult to keep track and keep record of them as there is no single 'one page fits all'.
-As a biker himself, my client has requested this website for not only his own personal use but for the local biking community to have easily accessible information in one place.
+ There are so many Movie-App been advertised on social media, it can be difficult to get an app which can help you create add and display movies.
+As a movie pundit, many clients have  requested for a  website for a majority people who love movies  to use in thier various homes and work place  to have easy accessible information about the movie-app.

- This website was created for client Gareth G as a 'One Stop Shop' for event loving bikers.
-The aim is to provide users with a simple website that allows them to quickly find or create Motorbike Events that can be shared with other motorcycle enthusiasts.
-All historical events should be recorded, although they do not have to be displayed as this data will not be needed until phase two enhancements of the website.
+ This website was created for the mass people to choose from selected movies on the app for movie lovers.
+The aim is to provide users with a simple website that allows them to quickly find,search,edit and delete movies that can be watched by movie lovers.
+All movies created can be delete and can also create new ones to be watched, although they do not have to be displayed as this data will not be needed enhancements of the website.

  # Site Goals
- To increase the number of participants in Motorbike events by providing a simple, easy to use website that contains all the details of upcoming events.
+ To know the number of people who watch movies from the movie-app by providing a simple, easy to use website that contains updates of movies or movies available.
- Increase funds raised for charity by the Site owners personal motorcycle club through advertising their events on the website.
+ This site displays movies to be watched by people from all walks of life.
  # User stories
- As a user, I want the main purpose of the site to be clear so that I immediately know what the site is intended for upon entering.
+ As a user, I want the main purpose of the Movie-App to be clear so that public immediately know what the app is intended for upon entering.
  As a user, I want to easily navigate the site so that I can find content quickly with ease.
  As a user, I want the website to be responsive so that I can clearly view the webpages from my mobile, tablet or desktop.
- As a user, I want to be able to register to the website so that I can create and manage my own events.
+ As a user, Anybody should be able to register to the movie-app so that they can create and manage movies of interest.
- As a user, I want to be able to search or filter events based on custom criteria so that I can find events suited to me.
+ As a user, Should be able to search or filter movies based on custom criteria so that I can find movies that suits the interest of the public or users.
- As a user, I want a way to contact the site owner so that I can have any questions I may have in regards to the website answered.
+ As a user, will like a way to delete movies that is not interest again.
  As a user, I want to be able to return to the main site without having to use the browser buttons so that I can easily return to the website if I navigate to a page that doesn't exist.
  # The Scope Plane
   # Features planned:

   * Responsive design.
-  * Website title and information on the site purpose.
+  * Movie-App and information on the site purpose.
-  * Navigation Menu (Site Wide).
+  * Navigation Menu
   * MongoDB databases to store event information and user login/profile information.
   * CRUD Functionality
   * Login functionality.
   * Logout functionality.
-  * Profile Page
+  * Home Page
-  * Motorcycle events displayed and searchable to all users.
+  * Search for movies for users.
-  * Registered user event creation and management.
+  * Registered user .
   * Importance and Difficulty

 # The Structure Plane
  User Story:

-As a user, I want the main purpose of the site to be clear so that I immediately know what the site is intended for upon entering.
+As a user, I would like to know the main purpose of the app to be clear so that a user can immediately know what the site is intended for.

 Acceptance Criteria: